 Instead of taking an approach that prioritises women and their safety, the Queensland government is opting to regulate the industry and treat it like any other work place requiring regulation.

-The Queensland Law Reform Commission (QRLC) has been tasked with examining ways to enact laws to decriminalise prostitution in the state.
-The QRLC will consider, amongst other things, “appropriate safeguards to deter the exploitation of vulnerable people in the sex work industry.”
+The Queensland Law Reform Commission (QLRC) has been tasked with examining ways to enact laws to decriminalise prostitution in the state.
+The QLRC will consider, amongst other things, “appropriate safeguards to deter the exploitation of vulnerable people in the sex work industry.”

 The terms of reference state as follows: